 Your business website needs to fit in with your business image, brand and ethos.
-If you follow these top tips, you will be able to achieve just that.
+If you follow these top website design tips, you will be able to achieve just that.

 A lot of posts on this topic don’t split up tips.
 We are going to split our top tips into two sections.
-Design and development.
+Web design and web development.
 This will make each tip super clear.

 Doing this will not only list out top design-related tips for your business website but also show you a snippet of our web design process.
 This is because we will see both the designer’s side of things as well as the developer’s side.